According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 7 Science textbook.

-- Eg: Polar regions – Polar bears have white fur hence are not visible easily in the snowy white background.
+- For example, Polar regions – Polar bears have white fur and hence are not visible easily in the snowy white background.

 - It safeguards them from their predators.

-- Also beneficial for them in catching their prey.
+- Also beneficial for them to catch their prey.

 - Also, they possess a layer of fat under their skin.